Incredible ancient ruins in the USA you probably didn't know existed

 Moundville Archaeological Park, Moundville, Alabama

-Today the archaeological park, on the Black Warrior River near Tuscaloosa, preserves 326 acres of the grounds.
-Visitors can follow a nature trail and paths that weave around the mounds, which were once topped with nobles’ homes and ceremonial structures.
-There’s also usually an annual festival celebrating the site and Native American culture.
+Today the archaeological park, on the Black Warrior River near Tuscaloosa, preserves 326 acres of grounds.
+Visitors can follow a nature trail that weaves around the mounds, which were once topped with the homes of the local nobility and ceremonial structures.
+There’s also an annual festival celebrating the site and Native American culture.

 Kinishba Ruins, Fort Apache, Arizona

 The nine masonry buildings that make up vast Kinishiba once contained up to 500 rooms and housed up to 1,000 occupants.
-The Pueblo village, constructed by pre-Columbian Mogollon people between AD 1250-1350, was abandoned in the late 14th century for unknown reasons.
-Visitors to the site, which is in a grassy valley on land belonging to the White Mountain Apache Tribe, are required to check in at the Nohwike’ Bágowa Museum.
+The Pueblo village, constructed by pre-Columbian Mogollon people between AD 1250 and 1350, was abandoned in the late 14th century for unknown reasons.
+Visitors to the site, which is in a grassy valley on land belonging to the White Mountain Apache Tribe, are required to check in at the Nohwike' Bagowa Museum.

 Poverty Point State Historic Site, Pioneer, Louisiana

-The earthen mounds at Poverty Point dwarf most others in size and also age – the oldest, Lower Jackson Mound, has been dated to around 3900 BC.
-The mounds and concentric half-circles were shaped by hand, without domestic animals and several centuries before the wheel was invented.
+The earthen mounds at Poverty Point dwarf most of their peers in size and also in age.
+The oldest, Lower Jackson Mound, has been dated to around 3900 BC.
+The mounds and concentric half-circles were shaped by hand, without domestic animals and several centuries before the invention of the wheel.

 Poverty Point State Historic Site, Pioneer, Louisiana

-What isn’t yet known is the purpose of the site, though ongoing archaeological studies into the ground and artefacts suggest it may have been both residential and operated as a trade centre.
-Adding to the mystery, Poverty Point was abandoned sometime around 1100 BC and another Native group moved in around AD 700 – contributing another mound to the landscape.
+What isn’t yet known is the purpose of the site, though ongoing archaeological studies suggest it may have been both a residential space and a centre of trade.
+Adding to the mystery, Poverty Point was abandoned sometime around 1100 BC before another group moved in around AD 700 – contributing yet another mound to the landscape.

 Bighorn Medicine Wheel, Lovell, Wyoming

 Stone circles are so often shrouded in mystery.
 Bighorn Medicine Wheel, in northern Wyoming’s Bighorn National Forest, goes one further and is shrouded in snow through the winter months.
-In summer, it melts away to reveal limestone rocks scattered in a wheel shape with spokes encased in a large circle.
+In summer, the snow melts away to reveal limestone rocks scattered in a wheel shape, with spokes encased in a large circle.

 Bighorn Medicine Wheel, Lovell, Wyoming

-Experts have dated the mountaintop site to at least AD 1300, and it forms part of a chain of American Indian archaeological sites up to 7,000 years old.
-It’s thought that the pattern was used to predict astronomical events such as the Summer Solstice, though the truth remains something of an enigma.
-The wheel is protected by a fence, on to which dreamcatchers and prayer cloths have been tied.
+Experts have dated the mountaintop site to at least as far back as AD 1300, and it forms part of a chain of Native American archaeological sites up to 7,000 years old.
+It’s thought that the pattern was used to predict astronomical events such as the summer solstice, though the truth remains something of an enigma.
+The wheel is protected by a fence, onto which dreamcatchers and prayer cloths have been tied.

 Hopewell Culture National Historical Park, Chillicothe, Ohio